How to Level Up Your Social Selling Game on LinkedInOct 11, 2022

 Remember, even though LinkedIn and Sales Navigator are critical to a well-rounded social selling approach, they’re not the only way.
 If your prospects aren’t on LinkedIn, don’t let that stop you from finding them and building a connection via Instagram, Tik Tok, Facebook, or some other platform.
 LinkedIn should enhance, rather than encompass, your social selling approach.

 If you found these social selling tips to be helpful, there’s more where that came from!
-My efficient 20-minute training, Key Pillars to Using LinkedIn the Right Way, packs in tons of actionable tips to improve your ROI on LinkedIn.
+My efficient 20-minute training, 3 Proven Principles to Accessing Your Target Market on LinkedIn...(and land more clients!), packs in tons of actionable tips to improve your ROI on LinkedIn.
 When you sign up, you’ll walk away with a clear understanding of what it takes to access your target market on LinkedIn and receive on-demand access to the training, so you can reference it again any time you need a refresher.